mate-academy/react_phone-catalog/README.md

 1. (*) Show the favorites count near the `Favorites` icon in the header

 ### Search
-1. Add a `Search` component with an input into the `Header` to filter products
+1. Add a `Search` component with an input into the `<header>` to filter products
 1. It should be shown only at `/phones`, `/tablets`, `/accessories` and `/favorites` with an appropriate text
-1. The `x` sign with `class="Search-Delete"` attribute appears when the query is not empty and clears the search
+1. The `x` sign with `data-cy="searchDelete"` attribute appears when the query is not empty and clears the search
 1. It should work with pagination and sorting
 1. (*) Add `debounce` to the search field
 1. (*) Save `Search` params in the URL using `queryParams` (`?query=moto`) and apply them on page load